openkruise/kruise-game/docs/en/user_manuals/network.md

 - Value format: key: value (note the space after the colon), for example: nginx.ingress.kubernetes.io/rewrite-target: /$2
 - Configuration change supported or not: yes.

+Fixed

+- Meaning: whether the ingress object is still retained when the pod is deleted
+- Value format: true / false
+- Configuration change supported or not: yes.

 _additional explanation_

 - If you want to fill in multiple annotations, you can define multiple slices named Annotation in the networkConf.